FrancisBanville/ms_interpreting_probabilities/README.md

 longer duration enables us to capture a greater number of regional interactions [@McLeod2021Sampling].
 However, in contrast with local networks of probabilistic interactions, which describe local interaction stochasticity, regional interactions are not evaluated for any particular local context.
-Although *neutrally* forbidden interactions [i.e., between rare species,
+In Box 3, we discuss the differences in spatial and temporal scaling of regional interactions compared to local interactions.
+We do so by using the host-parasite networks of
-@Canard2012Emergencea] tend to have low probability values in local networks, they may have higher probabilities in the metaweb (i.e., when species' biological traits can support an interaction if they were to encounter each other).
+@Kopelke2017FooStra as an illustration of spatial scaling.
+Although *neutrally* forbidden interactions [i.e., between rare species, @Canard2012Emergencea] tend to have low probability values in local networks, they may have higher probabilities in the metaweb (i.e., when species' biological traits can support an interaction if they were to encounter each other).
 Likewise, non-co-occurring taxa may have a non-zero probability of interaction in the metaweb.

 Potential interactions describe what we refer to as the *biological* feasibility of interactions, which is based solely on the regional traits distributions